Russia lightens up with softer image at closing ceremony

 The feel-good factor the athletes have created has gone a long way to dispelling criticism during the buildup to the Games of Russia's human rights record, allegations of corruption and profligacy and the threat of Islamist militant attack.

-Voices of dissent have been heard, but they have largely been drowned out by sporting endeavor on ice and snow in Sochi's futuristic Olympic Park and amid the peaks of the Caucasus.
+Voices of dissent have been heard, but they have largely been drowned out by sporting endeavour on ice and snow in Sochi's futuristic Olympic Park and amid the peaks of the Caucasus.

 International Olympic Committee President Thomas Bach gave Russia a resounding vote of confidence in his closing address.